hiiamboris/red-wiki/Redbin-specification.md

 Default: type=5 (4), head (4), length (4), ...
 Compact: TBD
 ```
 The `head` field indicates the offset of the block reference, using a zero-based integer.
 The `length` field contains the number of values to be stored in the block.
-The block values are simply following the block definition, no separator or end delimiter is required.
+The block values simply follow the block definition, no separator or end delimiter is required.

 ### Paren!
 ```